d5555/TagEditor/README.md

 ### Usage

-&nbsp; Insert your text or open a text file and press Start tagging (or choose one of the options in Menu/Tools).
-Choose types of annotation and labels like in the screenshot below and press Ok.
+&nbsp; Insert your text or open a text file and press **Start tagging** (or choose one of the options in Menu/Tools).
+Choose type of annotation and labels like in the screenshot below and press Ok.

 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/select.png)<br/>
-Select a tag in TAG SET pannel then select a word to assign the tag.
+Select a tag in **TAG SET pannel** then select a word to assign the tag.
 Select a head tag to assign dependency if you are working in the Dependencies window .<br/>
 &nbsp; Right-click on a word to edit, delete, insert word, merge or split sentences.
 To merge sentences right-click on the first word of sentence.
 It is checked as **Sentence start**.
 Uncheck it and the sentence will merge with the previous sentence. <br/>
 &nbsp; To delete all newline characters and extra whitespaces in the text, select the tab **Words** and press **Remove Whitespaces**.<br/>
 Press button **Create DATA** to create training data in "simple training style" or JSON.
 You can save it in text, json or spacy format ...<br/>
 **Save project** for future editing. **Load project** to continue where you left.

-If you don't have a pretrained model for a given language, select the language from the list for proper tokenization:
+If you don't have a pretrained model for a given language, select the language from list for proper tokenization:

 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/Menu_Mod.png)